+The particular form depends on the choice of ordering and weights, but fortunately, the precise values of the coefficients $a_j$ will not matter.
+For $2\ell$-th order Suzuki formulas that we focus on, all we need is a crude uniform bound $\labs{a_k} \le 1$ and that the total formula consists of $\Upsilon=2\cdot 5^{\ell/2-1}$ stages for $J= \Upsilon \cdot \Gamma$.
+Our combinatorial argument takes norms everywhere and does not rely on delicate cancellations.
+Our proof will "beat the error $\vec{\CE}$ to death" by Taylor expansion (from right to left). \begin{fact}[Taylor expansion{\cite[Theorem~10]{thy_trotter_error}}] For any order $g'$,

+\end{fact} The $g-1$ exponent will be used consistently in the following.
+Setting $\CL_j :=a_j\CL_{\gamma(j)}$, Taylor expansion gives the formal expansion for the error in powers of time $t$

+Each $g$-th order term $\vCE_g$ is a sum of nested commutators, and we control its $p$-norm (Section~\ref{sec:nonrandom_g_th}).
+We will evaluate Hypercontractivity through a rather involved combinatorics to extract the local quantities $\normp{\vH}{(1),2}$ and $\normp{\vH}{(0),2}$.
+Note that we will use the version we derived (Proposition~\ref{prop:general_pauli_expansion})

-which straightforwardly generalizes to the case of Fermions (Section~\ref{sec:proof_fermion_non_random}), and is not restricted to the case of qubits.
+This will straightforwardly generalize to the case of Fermions (Section~\ref{sec:proof_fermion_non_random}) and is not restricted to the case of qubits.
 See Section~\ref{sec:proof_non_random} for comments on how much constant overhead improvement is possible using the other Hypercontractivity $\lnormp{\vF}{\bar{p}}^2 \le \sum_{S} C_p^{\labs{S} } \lnormp{\vF_S}{\bar{2}}^2$ (Proposition~\ref{fact:nc_hyper}).
-Recall the Trotter error can be represented in a time-ordered exponential